raphipod/Blade/README.md

 # Blade
-An open-source GUI for Razer peripherals meant as a replacement to the heavy Razer Synapse, which requires authentication and is a RAM-hungry application.
+An open-source GUI for Razer peripherals meant as a replacement to Razer Synapse, which requires authentication and is a RAM-hungry application.

 ### How to install?